Analysis of Shakira's musical work: Decade of 2000

-Shakira's third album, which was also her crossover into the international market, is mainly a pop rock album, although it is also made up of various musical genres.
-The influence of the Middle East is also present on this album, the track that starts this new musical project. is Objection (Tango) which also combines elements of rock and roll.
+Shakira's third album, which was also her crossover into the international market, is mainly a pop rock album, although it is also made up of various musical genres, including the influence of Middle Eastern styles.
+The track that starts this new musical project is Objection (Tango) which combines elements of rock and roll with more traditional Latin pop rock.
 "Whenever, Wherever" mixes pop rock with Andean music and contains pan flute and charango instrumentation – traditional instruments generally associated with the genre.
 The power ballad "Underneath Your Clothes" has Shakira delivering "racked" vocals and features brass instrumentation influenced by English rock band The Beatles.
 It contains a melody similar to the one in "Eternal Flame", a 1989 song by American all-female band The Bangles.
 Similarly, the tune of "The One", another power ballad on the album, is similar to that of "Michelle", a 1965 song by The Beatles.
-Laundry Service also contains four Spanish tracks: "Que Me Quedes Tú", "Te Dejo Madrid", "Suerte" ("Luck") and "Te Aviso, Te Anuncio (Tango)"; the latter two are Spanish translations of "Whenever, Wherever" and "Objection (Tango)", respectively.The lyrics of Laundry Service are based on the love that Shakira went through with her then partner Antonio de la Rúa.
-In 2005 Shakira decided to return to the Latin market with an album in Spanish called "Fijación Oral Vol. 1" being mostly Latin pop genre.
+Laundry Service also contains four Spanish tracks: "Que Me Quedes Tú", "Te Dejo Madrid", "Suerte" ("Luck") and "Te Aviso, Te Anuncio (Tango)"; the latter two are Spanish translations of "Whenever, Wherever" and "Objection (Tango)", respectively.
+The lyrics of Laundry Service are based on the love that Shakira went through with her then-partner Antonio de la Rúa.
+In 2005, Shakira decided to return to the Latin market with an album in Spanish called "Fijación Oral Vol. 1" being composed mostly of songs in the Latin pop genre.
 "La Tortura" features Spanish singer-songwriter Alejandro Sanz, with elements of Colombian cumbia music, dancehall and electronica.
 "Las de la Intuición" has synth-pop elements, while "Día de Enero" ("January Day") has been compared to Mexican singer-songwriter Natalia Lafourcade.
-A few months after her album she released an album considered a "sequel" to her previous record material entitled "Oral Fixation Vol. 2", the album touches on everything from the expected Latin rhythms to glitzy Euro disco, trashy American rock & roll, and stomping Britpop.
+A few months after her album she released an album considered a "sequel" to her previous record material entitled "Oral Fixation Vol. 2".
+The album touches on everything from the expected Latin rhythms to glitzy Euro disco, abrasive American rock & roll, and stomping Britpop.
 The first single, "Don't Bother", presents the final chapter of a relationship and the confusion that faces anyone in a break up.
 "Illegal" features a guitar solo by Mexican guitarist Carlos Santana.
-In 2009 Shakira experimented with new sounds on her new album titled "She Wolf" which is primarily an electropop album that combines influences from the musical styles of various countries and regions, like Africa, Colombia, India, and the Middle East.
+In 2009, Shakira experimented with new sounds on her new album titled, "She Wolf", which is primarily an electropop album that combines influences from the musical styles of various countries and regions, including Africa, Colombia, India, and the Middle East.
 The title track is an example of the electronic music styled production of the album, and is composed of 70s disco guitars and "heaps of robot effects".
 "Did It Again" is a midtempo electropop song that contains elements of samba.
 The US bonus track "Give It Up to Me" mixes pop and hip hop music with a playful rap by Lil Wayne.
 The lyrics of the tracks on She Wolf, according to Shakira, have been written from a "very feminine perspective".
 Jocelyn Vena from MTV commented that "Shakira wasn't afraid to get a little wacky when it came to the lyrics on She Wolf".
 Other themes the album touches upon include night-life, sex, and seduction, in songs like "Did It Again" and "Spy".
-Rolling Stone critic Jody Rosen labelled the latter "a meditation on masturbation".
+Rolling Stone Critic Jody Rosen labelled the latter "a meditation on masturbation".